ImmutableSoft/ImmutableEcosystem/docs/ImmutableEntity.md

 ### entityNumberOfOffers

-Return the number of token offers for an entity
+Return the number of token offers for an entity.
+ Entity must exist and index be valid.

 ```js
 function entityNumberOfOffers(uint256 entityIndex) external view